 New Jersey Child Custody Lawyer

-Making decisions on child custody and visitation issues are often the most emotionally challenging aspect of a divorce.
+Making decisions on child custody and visitation issues is often the most emotionally challenging aspect of a divorce.
 If you are grappling with these issues, you should talk to sympathetic advocates who have helped others through similar situations in the past.

 When you are seeking custody of your child after a divorce, you may need the help of a skilled New Jersey child custody lawyer who could mount a strong case on your behalf.
-A skilled family attorney could explain your right and champion your case.
+A skilled family attorney could explain your rights and champion your case.

-If a married couple seeks a divorce based on irreconcilable differences and it is likely that the parties may get along when it comes to parenting decisions after the divorce, joint custody could be a good option.
-If one parent was physically or psychologically abusive in the past toward their children or spouse, these claims will typically be taken into account by the court in deciding custody issues.
-This could result in one parent getting less visitation time, or even having to hire supervisors to accompany the visitations.
+Although the state’s policy is to foster meaningful relationships with both parents, the best interests of the children control every family law decision.
+If one parent was physically or psychologically abusive in the past toward their children or spouse, these claims would typically be taken into account by the court in deciding custody issues.
+This could result in one parent getting less visitation time or even having to hire supervisors to accompany them on visitations.

 An experienced New Jersey attorney could help a parent assemble compelling evidence to support a request for primary child custody.
 A child custody lawyer could also argue against the other parent receiving rights of visitation if a history of domestic violence, substance abuse, or other circumstances make this necessary.

 Creating a Parenting Plan Together Produces the Best Results